jia1/jia1.github.io/content/posts/challenges-of-a-multi-step-flow-with-permalinks.md

 1. Store the referer in a persistent Redux store.
 I may need to investigate Redux middlewares to do this.
 1. Move `:param1` and `:param2` to query parameters.
 Then, access the query string with Reach router's `useLocation().search`.
 However, there are existing links which have `:param1` and `:param2`.
 I don't want to break existing implementations.

-It seems I do not have much a choice other than investigating Redux middlewares to make Redux storage persistent so that I can store the referers.
+It seems I don't have much a choice other than investigating Redux middlewares to make Redux storage persistent so that I can store the referers.
 If I can persist the Redux storage, I would want to cache the user's input from the previous forms as well so that he/she can navigate to a form containing his/her recent response.

 These concerns look like things that a multi-step form library should have covered.
 Unfortunately, frontend components are not obliged to provide out-of-the-box state management.